All about GMAT

 9. How do I connect with the GMAT-accepting B-schools?

-10. GMAC extends a service called Graduate Management Admission Search Service (GMASS) to connect you to the respective B-schools around the world.
-Nearly 500 institutions utilize this tool to review your background and help you explore about their programs.
+10. GMAC extends a Graduate Management Admission Search Service (GMASS) service to connect you to the respective B-schools worldwide.
+Nearly 500 institutions utilize this tool to review your background and help you explore their programs.

 11. What is the registration fee for GMAT?

 12. The application fee for GMAT varies from country to country.
 In India, the fee is US$275.
-For rescheduling and additional score reports, extra fee will be charged.
+An extra fee will be charged for rescheduling and additional score reports.
 If you have to cancel your application, you will be refunded a part of the fee.

 13. Do all IIMs accept GMAT?

-14. A total of 16 IIMs accept GMAT scores for their programs.
+14. 16 IIMs accept GMAT scores for their programs.

 15. How much work experience is generally considered for admission to top B-schools?

-16. Majority of the foreign B-schools require the candidate to have professional experience of 2-6 years.
-However, some of the Indian B-schools accept the candidates of fresher level too.
+16. The Majority of the foreign B-schools require the candidate to have professional experience of 2-6 years.
+However, some of the Indian B-schools accept candidates of the fresher level, too.

 Rate Us